 What is Biomedical Science?

-Biomedical Science is the term for the investigations carried out by Biomedical Scientists on samples of tissue and body fluids to diagnose disease and monitor the treatment of patients.
+Biomedical Science is the term for the investigations carried out by Medical Scientists on samples of tissue and body fluids to diagnose disease and monitor the treatment of patients.

 About the Course

 This Honours Degree course is offered jointly by Cork Institute of Technology and University College Cork.
 Medical Scientists work in partnership with doctors and other health- care professionals to perform many different roles in medical laboratories.
 Biomedical Science is a continually changing dynamic profession and involves study of the diverse areas of medical science including Biochemistry, Microbiology, Cellular Pathology, Haematology and Transfusion Science.
 It provides training in state-of-the-art technologies to facilitate investigation of disease and medical research.

 Work placement is not an integral part of this four year degree programme.
 Upon completion of the BSc programme the graduates may progress to the Diploma in Clinical Practice.
 This Diploma is optional and takes one academic year to complete.
 It is important to note that both the BSc (Honours) in Biomedical Science and the Diploma in Clinical Practice are together required to practice as a Medical Scientist in Ireland.

 The BSc (Honours) in Biomedical Science together with the Diploma in Clinical Practice are fully accredited by the Academy of Clinical Science and Laboratory Medicine.

 Suitably qualified graduates are eligible to apply for a postgraduate degree at CIT:

 Are there any specific requirements for students of this programme?